hoppe93/SOFT/docs/sphinx/paramref.rst

 green
 ^^^^^
+The ``green`` sycout allows you to generate Green's functions for images, spectra or any kind of function you can imagine.
+Green's functions are sometimes also known as weight functions and are essentially mappings from a distribution function to a quantity such as an image, spectrum or combination thereof.

 *Instructions on how to use this sycout are available under :ref:`geomkern`.*

 .. option:: format

    | **Default value:** Auto-determined from output filename extension